alberthuynh91/concert-poster-to-spotify-playlist-generator/README.md

 - Use uploaded image as album cover for created Spotify playlist
 - Allow user to customize name / description of playlist
-- Allow user to add more than 100 tracks to a playlist at a time
+- Allow user to add more than 100 tracks to a playlist at a time (currently we only select 3 songs per artist)
 - Add error handling for API calls

 Auth